timjogorman/RicherEventDescription/guidelines.md

 The best way to illustrate the varied uses of ``prior'' in the data is to discuss a series of examples:

-\ex.
-Healthy prior to admission and only co-morbid conditions. \a.
+- Healthy prior to admission and only co-morbid conditions. \a.
 *healthy* BEFORE *admission*

 Here (as in many cases), ``prior'' is marking a temporal relationship,